Von Mises plasticity

 # Tangent and residual contribution from the cells (volume integral)

-doassemble!(K, r, cellvalues, dh, material, u, states, states_old);
+doassemble!(K, r, cellvalues, dh, material, u, states, states_old)

 # Residual contribution from the Neumann boundary (surface integral)

-doassemble_neumann!(r, dh, getfaceset(grid, "right"), facevalues, traction)
+doassemble_neumann!(r, dh, getfacetset(grid, "right"), facetvalues, traction)

 norm_r = norm(r[Ferrite.free_dofs(dbcs)])